Skip to main content

 What Does Voluntary Truly Mean?

 The court’s involvement was a direct result of this tension.
 The legal proceedings were not about whether wellness programs are beneficial.
-The proceedings were about defining the boundary of voluntariness in a world where is increasingly valuable and financial pressures are a daily reality for many.
+The proceedings were about defining the boundary of voluntariness in a world where health data is increasingly valuable and financial pressures are a daily reality for many.

 The AARP’s position was that the EEOC’s 30 percent rule was arbitrary; the agency had not provided a clear rationale for how it arrived at that specific number as the dividing line between a genuine choice and a coercive measure.